honkerst/selfhostedbookmarks/README.md

 - **Publish to WordPress**: If WordPress is configured, each bookmark has a 📤 button to manually publish to WordPress

 ### Adding Bookmarks

+#### Setup Bookmarklet

+1. Visit the Settings page and drag the bookmarklet to your browser toolbar.

 #### Via Bookmarklet (Recommended)